 Topics of activities come as suggestions and needs of young people, or as a response to problems they are facing with.
 Also, young people get stronger and they are encouraged to take responsibility for their actions, choices, life.
 Clubs also offer information from different fields (employment, education, health, law, travels, and leisure).
 It is very important in any time that there is a youth worker and/or volunteer in the youth club, who conducts or helps young people to conduct activities in the club.
 They are trained for work with young people and they ensure quality and safe environment for young people in the club.
 Safe environment involves atmosphere of acceptance, non-discrimination, respect of personalities, and also physical safety of young people, in terms of non-violence, non-consumption of alcohol, drugs and cigarettes.

-Forum MNE has opened, during twelve years of work in Montenegro, youth clubs in: Podgorica, Ulcinj, Kotor, Bar, Rožaje and Berane, and plans to continue the implementation of similar programs and projects.
+Forum MNE has opened, during twelve years of work in Montenegro, youth clubs in: Podgorica, Ulcinj, Kotor, Bar, Rožaje, Budva and Berane, and plans to continue the implementation of similar programmes and projects.
 Still, the model according to which only one organization can respond to identified needs of all young people is not sustainable, and therefore Forum MNE, guided by its experience, and also by EU recommendations, started developing several models regarding opening and running youth clubs.
 We think that the lack of space does not necessarily mean lack of youth work activities.
 This only means that youth work is conducted in other places – schools, institutions, cultural centres, and on a structured manner in all places where young people gather (street, cafés, sports fields etc.)

-Youth club must have clear work standards, structure, organisation and program.
+Youth club must have clear work standards, structure, organisation and programme.
 The team running a voluntary youth club is organized in form of a board of young people which is responsible for activities offered by the club.